locationtech/geomesa/docs/tutorials/geomesa-hbase-s3-on-aws.rst

 .. _Amazon ElasticMapReduce: https://aws.amazon.com/emr/

-An EMR cluster an be bootstrapped either via the AWS Web Console (recommended for new users) or from another EC2 instance via the AWS CLI.
+An EMR cluster can be bootstrapped either via the AWS Web Console (recommended for new users) or from another EC2 instance via the AWS CLI.

 Creating an EMR Cluster (Web Console)